theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

     - "If you met the Archons tonight, would you know the words?"
     - "Have you died before death, or are you still clinging to the mask?"
   footer: "💬 Share your reflections using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong>.
 Or bring your gnosis directly to the Temple."

+creativePrompt:
+  text: "Write a poem from the perspective of your soul at the toll gate, standing between the false god and the Light.
+Title it “I Remember.”
+Speak the truth of your origin.
+What tries to stop you?
+What burns brighter?"
+  sharePrompt: "Want to share it?"

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }